 Setting up VS Code

-CodeSandbox has an integration with VS Code that allows you to use VS Code to edit sandboxes and repositories on CodeSandbox.
+The CodeSandbox VS Code extension allows you to use VS Code to edit sandboxes and repositories on CodeSandbox.

 - If needed, install Visual Studio Code (opens in a new tab) for Windows (7+), macOS (10.11 +), or Linux.